Cove Review: Smart Home Security

 Motion Sensor

 We installed Cove’s motion sensor in our downstairs hallway, as it is a high-traffic and central location.
 Again, the motion sensor was wireless with a battery life of five years, another “set it and forget it” type of device.
-And although we don’t have any pets of our own, pet parents will be happy to hear that the sensor won’t detect furry friends under 45 pounds, which should dramatically reduce the number of false notifications you receive.
+And although we don’t have any pets of our own, pet parents will be happy to hear that the sensor won’t detect furry friends under 35 to 50 pounds, which should dramatically reduce the number of false notifications you receive.

 With all of the sensors, Cove let us arm certain ones and not others, like if we were watching a movie upstairs but wanted the downstairs sensors on.
 This made us feel safe whether we were home or not.